tranvansang/express-transformer/README.md

         - `(optional) rawLocation: boolean (default: false)`: treat the `location` value as a single key (i.e., do not expand to a deeper level).
         - `(optional) rawPath: boolean (default: false)`: treat path the exact key without expanding.
         - `(optional) disableArrayNotation: boolean (default: false)`: disable array iteration (i.e., consider the array notation as part of the key name).
-- Returned value: a connect-like middleware which inherits all methods from transformations chain's prototype.
+- Returned value: a connect-like middleware which inherits all methods from transformation chain's prototype.

 ## Transformation chain
 A transformation chain has the following methods.